 And just as important as the router's hardware design is the app that each manufacturer provides with its routers.
 As well as helping you to set up the router, a good app will provide additional features, such as parental controls that allow you to keep an eye on your children's internet use, or additional security features to prevent evil hackers from gaining access to your home network and vital personal data.

-There's one other big change coming to Wi-Fi technology that it's worth knowing about.
+A big change has now come to Wi-Fi technology that it's worth knowing about.
 For the past few years, most routers have used a form of Wi-Fi technology known as 802.11ac - with many routers having model numbers like 'AC1500' written on the box, indicating that it's using 802.11ac Wi-Fi that is capable of running at 1500Mb/s.

-However, we're now starting to see devices like the latest iPhone 11 and SE models that support the new 802.11ax standard for Wi-Fi.
+However, we're now seeing devices that support the new 802.11ax standard for Wi-Fi.
 But, just to make things confusing, the marketing people at all the router companies have decided to call this new standard 'Wi-Fi 6' instead (which, admittedly, is easier to remember than 802.11ax).

-It's still early days for Wi-Fi 6, and unless you've bought yourself half a dozen new iPhones in the last few weeks then you probably don't need a Wi-Fi 6 router right now.
+It's still relatively early days for Wi-Fi 6, and unless you've bought yourself a new iPhone, iPad and Mac in the last year then you probably don't need a Wi-Fi 6 router right now.
 However, Wi-Fi 6 will become increasingly important in months and years to come, so it's worth thinking about if you've got a little extra cash to spend on a future-proof Wi-Fi 6 router for your home or office.